abhinavprakash22/SCBM-R/README.md

 2. `hackensack.csv`

 ## Execution:
-To execute the code make sure the relevant data files are in the same directory as the code file.
+To execute the code make sure the relevant data files are in the same directory as the code file and the code must be executed from this folder.
+In R, the working directory can be set using the command `setwd('PATH TO FOLDER')`.
 Many of the R files generate plots and store it in the `Results` sub-directory.
 Make sure you create a `Results` sub-directory before running the code.
 The code does not create the sub-directory on its own.
 There are two ways to execute the code:
 1. The code can be executed directly from command line using the command:
 `Rscript filename.r`
 2. From `R` console or `Rstudio` using the command: `source('filename.r')`

-The R file `function.r` contains all the sub routines developed for the implementation and cannot be executed independently.
+The R file `function.r` contains all the subroutines developed for the implementation and should not be executed independently.
 It is called internally by other `R` files.